HusseinLezzaik/Startup/Careers.md

 - Tell us about a very challenging deep technical problem

 ## What we Work On
+- Product at core of company from first principles

 ## How We Interview
 - coding questions